hd719/devops/Docker-101.md

 ## Video 2: What is docker

-- Docker itself is a platform or ecosystem around creating and running contianers (when someone talks about docker they are usually talking about the this ecosystem)
+- Docker itself is a platform or ecosystem around creating and running containers (when someone talks about docker they are usually talking about the this ecosystem)

 ![Docker Ecosystem](./screenshots/1-2.png)